 Tanishia Choice, a 2004 Psychology major, attended the University of Texas Southwestern Medical School, completing her degree in 2008 as a co-recipient of the North Texas Society of Psychiatric Physicians Award for the outstanding student in psychiatry.
 She continued fellowship work at UT Southwestern and was one of only 10 psychiatric residents nationwide to receive… [Read More]

-Andrew French ’01 completed his medical degree at University of Texas Medical Branch at Galveston and then began participating in the prestigious Denver Health Residency Program in Emergency Medicine.
+Andrew French completed his medical degree at University of Texas Medical Branch at Galveston, graduating in 2006, and began participating in the prestigious Denver Health Residency Program in Emergency Medicine.
 There he began a leadership development program for young doctors that could be implemented for doctors across the country.
 He graduated in 2019 with an MBA… [Read More]

 Sarah Chilmeran says her Austin College education played a big role in helping her achieve her dream of becoming a dentist.
 She was able to explore her future career, shadowing dentists during Career Study Off Campus (CSOC) experiences in Syria, Costa Rica, and North Texas.
 She was president of the Pre-Dental Society, which also allowed… [Read More]